 Your writing will be improved… but it will still be absolutely, incontrovertibly yours.

-For a free sneak peek at some of AutoCrit’s analysis functions, why not drop some of your writing straight into the editor here and see how it stacks up against the competition?
+Why not give it a try for just $1 and drop some of your writing straight into the editor to see how it stacks up against the competition?

 How to Consistently Produce Books Your Readers Adore...
 Without Spending Weeks on Heavy Editing!